Are you new to online recruiting? Or are you an infrequent recruiter?

 Then there's social media, and you will no doubt be encouraged by LinkedIn through regular promotions to sign up for one of its paid-for recruiter licences.

 And there is a variety of other options, of which the most likely might be print (think less local newspaper and more professional journal).

 We recommend that you approach things in this order…

-Indeed will likely ‘scrape’ (transpose) your job advert from your careers site (if you have one) or your ATS will push the information to them.
+Indeed will likely 'scrape' (transpose) your job advert from your careers site (if you have one) or your ATS will push the information to them.
 Either way, your job will end up on the biggest job board out there free of charge.
-Their larges rivals are Adzuna and NeeVoo.
+Their largest rivals are Adzuna and Neuvoo

 Get your jobs shared through social media and LinkedIn postings.
 You don’t have to pay for this.
-Create an account for you or your company and post info with links to your jobs.
+Create an account for you or your company and post with links to apply for your jobs

 Promote the job to your employee referral schemes.
-Not got an employee referral scheme.
-It’s simple – just tell your staff about vacancies and encourage them to share them with suitable friends, family or professional acquaintances.
-Often a reward is offered if they recommend someone who you end up hiring.
+Haven't got an employee referral scheme?
+It’s simple - just tell your staff about vacancies and encourage them to share with friends, family or professional acquaintances.
+Often a reward is offered if they recommend someone who you end up hiring

-At this point, you haven’t actually spent a penny, and the first two points are automated and happen within hours if not minutes, and the last two whilst more manual might take 15mins to complete.
+At this point, you haven’t actually spent a penny, and the first two points are automated and happen within hours if not minutes.
+The last two, whilst more manual, might take 15 minutes to complete.
 So quick, zero cost and your job will be appearing on the most visited and viewed internet pages that exist: Google, Indeed, LinkedIn etc.

 So, does that mean there is never a need to consider job boards or print options?
 No, that is not the case, but for many jobs, the above 4 points might be enough.
 For more specialist roles, job boards may come into play.